nigelvh/NTP-GPS/Software/README.md

 Update interval : 16.0 seconds
 Leap status     : Normal
 ```
+### Check that NTPd is reachable
+Use `ntpdate -d <server_ip>` or configure NTPd on another host to use your new server, and verify that it is reachable.
+You're done!

 ## Using NTPsec
 NTPsec configuration will look very similar to the NTPd configuration.
 Skip the configuring and verifying NTP steps above, and replace them with configuring and verifying NTPsec here.